iLnitsuJ/VirtualPetSimulator/README.md

 I used Intellij back when working on this project.
-To be able to run it in vscode, you would need to install this extension YouMayCallMeV.vscode-java-saber.
+To be able to run it in vscode, you could to install this extension YouMayCallMeV.vscode-java-saber and it will be able to run right away.

 # *Virtual Pet Simulator*